 -

-This course broadens MBA students’ perspective and helps them develop in-depth understanding of international business theories and practices.
+This course broadens MBA students' perspective and helps them develop in-depth understanding of international business theories and practices.
 Students will learn about complex issues in different political, legal, economic, monetary, and socio-cultural systems and how they influence business operations.
-Students will study the key theories, government policies, and current trends of international trade and foreign direct investment.
+Students will study the key theories, government policies, and current trends of international traded and foreign direct investment.
 Students will also examine various market entry modes, strategy choices, as well as organization and management approaches.
-Through this course, students will acquire skills and knowledge necessary for evaluating international opportunities and challenges and for managing international expansion and operations.
+Through this course, students will acquire skills and knowledge necessary for evaluating international opportunities and challenges and for managing international expansion and operations

 -